 8 – Delay Large Purchases

 This is a key money management tip especially when you first start your job.
-Getting used to the rhythm of your new workplace, making sense of your paycheck, and realizing how much you’re actually taking home can take some time.
+Getting used to the rhythm of your new workplace, making sense of your paycheck, and realizing how much you’re taking home can take some time.
 This is particularly true if you have moved to a new city.
 Give yourself a few months to settle in, and understand where your money is coming from and going.

 9 – Protect Yourself As Needed